gandm/language-babel/README.md

  Strings that have one of three prefixes/tags are parsed by the grammar to highlight the code enclosed.

  ```
- Relay.QL`This is how Relay.QL uses template strings`
+ Relay.QL`This is how Relay uses template strings`

+ graphql`This is how Relay will use template strings`

  gql`This is how Apollo for GraphQL uses template strings`